ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 Suz created a visualisation of the sampled audio that resulted in cats sitting on an subway.

-* Cat's can sit on 16 seats in subway car, each seat representing a beat
+* Cats can sit on 16 seats in subway car, each seat representing a beat
 * In total there were 308.728 samples which divided by 16 beats result in 19.295 samples per beat.
-Suz took to the average of the sample values of each 'beat'
+Suz took the average of the sample values of each 'beat'
 * The seats have different colors that represent the drum beat and oscillator note
-* When a cat is sitting on a chair we get a guitar strum and note
+* When a cat is sitting on a chair, we get a guitar strum and note

 The subway example is made using: